Fourth Freedom Forum: Background

-The name of the organization comes from President Franklin D. Roosevelt's 1941 Annual Message to Congress as he outlined his vision for four essential freedoms that all people deserve – freedom of speech, freedom of religion, freedom from want, and freedom from fear of war.
+The name of the organization comes from President Franklin D. Roosevelt's 1941 Annual Message to Congress as he outlined his vision for Four Freedoms, the four essential freedoms that all people deserve – freedom of speech, freedom of religion, freedom from want, and freedom from fear of war.

 Programs

 Since the Forum was founded nearly forty years ago, it has earned the trust of governments, international organizations, and experts around the world for policy-relevant research and advice as well as innovative work to encourage regional cooperation around common security goals.
 The Forum has designed and implemented programs on five continents that have forged partnerships to help governments and civil society organizations to effectively address the most urgent global security threats.
 The Forum established and provided core support to the Global Center on Cooperative Security and it is now thriving as an independent organization.
 The Forum also continues to work on international security issues including nonproliferation, sanctions and incentives, and preventing violent extremism.